andy-guttridge/song-mates/README.md

 An eye catching hero image and three paragraphs of descriptive text, each displayed in turn in a carousel.

-### Navbar with 'info-icons' and collapsible 'burger' menu for mobile
+### Navbar with 'info icons' and collapsible 'burger' menu for mobile

 <p align="center">
     <img src="readme_media/burger1.png" width="300">
     <img src="readme_media/burger2.png" width="300">
 </p>

-The SongMates navbar features a collapsibe 'burger' menu for mobile users (although it expands to a full horizontal navbar on wider screens).
+The SongMates navbar features a collapsibe 'burger' menu for authenticated mobile users (although it expands to a full horizontal navbar on wider screens).
-The navbar includes two 'info-icons', which show:
+The navbar includes two 'info-icons' for authenticated users, which show:
   - The number of user messages in the user's inbox (incoming only)
   - The number of pending collaboration requests for the user (incoming and outgoing)

 The envelope icon links to the user's message inbox and outbox, while the 'collaborator' icon links to the user's pending collaboration requests inbox and outbox.

+For non-authenticated users, there is no burger menu on mobile, and the only menu option is a 'sign-up/register' link.
+This ensure it is immediately clear to users whether they are currently logged in or not.

 ### Edit profile page